Round trip to Chiantifrom Florence with private car/van

-Our day tour will depart from Florence at the discovery if this celebrated historical territory, once inhabited by the Etruscans, who already cultivated and traded grapes.
+Our A taste of Chianti tour will depart from Florence at the discovery if this celebrated historical territory, once inhabited by the Etruscans, who already cultivated and traded grapes.

 There will be a blend of unspoiled and spectacular landscapes, visits to high tech wineries nestled in monumental medieval premises.